ilal4791/introduction-to-github-eficode/README.md

 ### :keyboard: Activity: Your first project board

 1. Navigate to the **Projects** tab in the header menu of your repository.
-(If you don't have this tab, click the settings tab and enable "projects" in the list of features, and then continue)
+(If you don't have this tab, click the settings tab and enable "projects" in the list of features)

 2. Click **Link a project** and in the dropdown **Create a new project...**